-What is Jewish student union?
+What is a Jewish student union?

 What is a Jewish student union then?
 With well over 1000 institutions of higher education worldwide which are known to have Jewish students, this is a difficult question to answer.

-Each Jewish student union has a different character; some are umbrella organisations encompassing local societies at many different universities; while some may only have activities at one institution.
+Each Jewish student union has a different character; some are umbrella organizations encompassing local societies at many different universities; while some may only have activities at one institution.
 Union meetings can be held daily, weekly, monthly, termly or (at some colleges due to lack of members) never.
 Defining what a Jewish student union is and does can be nigh-on impossible.
-However, a very broad definition might be: A membership organisation which represents and defends all Jewish students in a given country/region and may provide a social and cultural basis for the promotion of a greater understanding of the Jewish religion, history, culture and people, and sometimes of Zionism and Israel.
+However, a very broad definition might be: A membership organization which represents and defends all Jewish students in a given country/region and may provide a social and cultural basis for the promotion of a greater understanding of the Jewish religion, history, culture and people, and sometimes of Zionism and Israel.

 This definition describes what exists and also provides a reason why every country with a Jewish student population should have a Jewish student union.
 A Jewish student union can be, and is, whatever its members want it to be – a vital ingredient for any successful group.